kavinratha/migenius/README.md

 - Use type hints in Python code
 - Follow ESLint configuration for JavaScript/TypeScript

-## Contributing
+## Contributing (Original Project)

 1. Fork the repository
 2. Create a feature branch
 3. Submit a pull request

-## License
+## License (Original Project)

-MIT License - Feel free to use this project for your own purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgements (Original Project)

+-   Whisper.cpp for the transcription engine
+-   Tauri for the cross-platform desktop framework
+-   Next.js for the frontend framework
+-   ChromaDB for the vector store
+-   FastAPI for the backend framework

+---
+*Dieses README wurde angepasst, um den Kontext des Studentenprojekts der Universität St. Gallen und der Migros Bank widerzuspiegeln.*

 ## Introducing Subscription